ExGS: Extreme 3D Gaussian Compression with Diffusion Priors: Supplement

-\paragraph{Indoor benchmarks at 20\% and 30\% ratios.} Figures~\ref{fig:indoor_20} and \ref{fig:indoor_30} present qualitative comparisons on \textbf{ScanNet++} and \textbf{Replica} at pruning ratios $r{=}0.20$ and $r{=}0.30$, respectively.
+Fig.~\ref{fig:indoor_20} and \ref{fig:indoor_30} present qualitative comparisons on \textbf{ScanNet++} and \textbf{Replica} at pruning ratios $r{=}0.20$ and $r{=}0.30$, respectively.
 For each scene, we show the input rendering after compression, our reconstruction, and zoom-in crops.
-These visualizations corroborate the quantitative trends reported in the main paper: as the pruning ratio increases, \emph{UGC} preserves structural fidelity while \emph{GaussPainter} effectively restores texture and color consistency, yielding perceptually sharper details and fewer artifacts.
+These visualizations corroborate the quantitative trends reported in the main paper: as the pruning ratio increases, UGC preserves structural fidelity while GaussPainter effectively restores texture and color consistency, yielding perceptually sharper details and fewer artifacts.